DaniilSozonchik/Neural-Color-recognition/README.md

 # Neural-Color-recognition
-This Projects show's simplified how the Color recognition works biological
+This Projects show's simplified how the Color recognition works biologicaly